iwoty/eisenhower_matrix/README.md

 ## The story

 The Eisenhower Matrix is a great tool for time managing and improve your productivity.
 It is often used in IT projects teams to prioritize tasks.

+Bob is a beginner Codecooler.
+He is a good self-learner, but he has a problem to focus on the only one thing in one moment.
+That's the reason that he sometimes feels lost in his job.
+Please help him to improve his efficiency and implement for him Eisenhower Matrix Application.
+He precised his expectations the user story.

 ## Tasks